tbaums/dcos-k8s-days-labs/cluster-creation.md

 terraform apply plan.out
 ```

-after about 15 minutes you should have a set of DC/OS Clusters.
+After about 15 minutes you should have a set of DC/OS Clusters.

 Verify that it looks, feels, and tastes how you would like.
 Once you have verified that this is what you want, go ahead and `terraform destroy`